sahil-x8447/Assignment4_c0930789/README.md

 Student ID: C0930789

-## How to Run the Project
+How to Run the Project Locally
-Follow the steps below to run the Student Management System locally on your machine:

 Prerequisites
 Make sure you have the following installed:

-Java 8 or higher: Download and install Java
+Java 8 or higher
+Download and install Java.

+Maven
-Maven: Download and install Maven
+Download and install Maven.

+IDE
-IDE: You can use any Java IDE (e.g., IntelliJ IDEA, Eclipse).
+You can use any Java IDE, such as IntelliJ IDEA or Eclipse.

 Steps to Run the Project:
 Clone the repository: